Protocol and Practice of Persons Appearing in the Court of Judge Sam Myers

 You are here: Judicial Biographies<< return to previous page

 Pre-Trial Practice and Management IssuesMotion Practice Judge Myers' division is very computer friendly, so the parties are welcome to provide a division copy of motions via email, with all parties always copied.
 The practice of combining more than one motion in a single document is strongly discouraged (i.e. motion to strike and motion to reconsider).
 Motions should clearly state the relief requested and the authority for the requested relief.
 Discovery or Disclosure Disputes and/or Sanctions Judge Myers expects the parties to follow all rules of procedure regarding requirements for a personal consultation with a good faith effort to resolve the dispute prior to requesting court involvement (note: an email is not personal consultation).
 Judge Myers prefers the parties to jointly discuss resolution of disputes prior to the judge taking the bench.
 Requests to seal entire files are discouraged; the parties should be prepared to identify specific documents that require sealing.
-Other Pre-trial Practice Guidelines or Comments Judge Myers will take settlement conferences when available; the parties may contact the division to determine availability.
-Settlement Memoranda are encouraged to maximize the efficiency of the conference.
-At a settlement conference, the judge is willing to talk to victims and family members in an effort to answer questions and promote disposition of the case.
+Other Pre-trial Practice Guidelines or Comments Contested motions should be made in writing - the Court will not consider a contested motion unless all parties have been provided an opportunity to respond in writing.
 Telephonic appearances at minor hearings is permitted with advance request.

-Trial Practice and ProtocolTrial Schedule Judge Myers calendar does not allow him to take trials from Master Calendar except in rare circumstances.
-Joint Pre-Trial Memo and/or Conference; Exhibits and Objections Judge Myers believes that a Pretrial Statement is crucial to a party having all issues properly considered.
-Separate pretrial statements are accepted but jointly prepared statements are preferred.
-A separate bench copy of exhibits is not necessary.
+Trial Practice and ProtocolTrial Schedule Judge Myers expects trials to proceed as scheduled, and expects attorneys to provide advance notice if they anticipate the trial will not proceed as scheduled.
+Joint Pre-Trial Memo and/or Conference; Exhibits and Objections A separate bench copy of exhibits is not necessary.
 All exhibits should be timely provided to the court clerk.
 Either side may object to a nonresponsive answer and request that it be stricken.
 The Court does not typically grant objections to "beyond the scope of cross" but if an objection is timely made, the Court will allow re-cross on the specific issue objected to.
-Trial Practice and Procedure Judge Myers expects counsel to try to stipulate to non-essential issues.
+Trial Practice and Procedure Judge Myers expects counsel to try to stipulate to non-contested issues.
+He would appreciate citations to authorities if they are being relied upon in oral arguments.
 Courtroom Etiquette Judge Myers expects all attorneys and parties to behave in an appropriate manner while in the Courthouse.
 Discussion between counsel is welcome prior to the hearing.
 All parties must be near a microphone when on the record, so wandering around the courtroom during examinations is discouraged.
 Judge Myers expects all parties and counsel to treat his staff kindly, and expects the same of his staff.
 Other Courtroom Policies and Recommendations Motions

 Please let me know if you did not get a ruling on a motion you filed either by addressing it in open court or by calling my Judicial Assistant.
 The paper filing system is not perfect, and sometimes motions are not delivered to us and we have no way of knowing that a motion was filed if we do not receive it.
 We log-in every motion put in our mailbox on the date it was received.
 I will NEVER be offended if you call my Judicial Assistant and ask why you have not yet received a ruling.
 My practice is to rule quickly, so please also do not hesitate to call my Judicial Assistant if you do not receive a ruling within a reasonable period of time.